 Copy and paste version: firstname.lastname@example.org

 I’ll keep this page updated with the different colors of leather I currently have available, along with pictures to give you an idea.
 Bear in mind, of course, that you’re looking at these pictures on a computer screen–in real life the actual appearance may be a little different, especially since different computers and browsers have different color protocols.
 In addition, dye lots may vary somewhat.
-The yellow I have in particular at the moment is running a little bit darker than usual.

 I sometimes have white available, I tend to order it when I have a specific request for it.
 Please ASK me first before getting your heart set on it, because white kangaroo hide is very hard to get and quite expensive, as it’s falconry grade, and so quite thick and heavy–depending on how much white you want, there may be an upcharge.